CaueP/my-first-django-app/README.md

 # My First Django App

-This is a starter tutorial on Django webframework for Python.
+This is a starter tutorial of Django web framework for Python.

 Tutorial source: https://docs.djangoproject.com/en/1.11/intro/tutorial01/